jason0x43/intern/docs/architecture.md

 runners for both Node and the browser.
 Runners are the easiest way to get started running Intern tests, and should be sufficient in many/most cases.
 More information about runners is available in [Running Intern](running.md).

-### Loaders
+### Loader

-A loader is an optional script that is used by Intern's runner scripts to set up the environment for testing, including configuring a module loader (if necessary) and loading suites.
+A loader is an optional script that is used by Intern’s runner scripts to set up the environment for testing, including configuring a module loader (if necessary) and loading suites.
+Only a single loader script may be specified.

 Loaders can be very simple; the only requirement is that the loader itself be a standalone script, not a module.
-For example, the built-in ‘dojo’ loader script looks like the
+For example, the built-in ‘dojo’ loader script looks like the following:
-following:

 ```ts
 intern.registerLoader(config => {